 We’re one of the leading providers of insurance for pet care professionals and offering a variety of tailored products such as Dog Grooming Insurance.

-If your pet dog has long hair and requires repetitive brushing in the same area, whether there are tangles or matting, it can cause burn, especially to sensitive skin.
+If your pet dog has long hair and requires repetitive brushing in the same area, whether there are tangles or matting, it can cause burns, especially to sensitive skin.

 Similar to brush burn, razor burn happens when the dog is clipped very closely to the skin.
 Sometimes this is caused by a dull or hot razor after shaving through thick matted or pelted hair.

 According to the British Dog Groomers’ Association, the first thing that is recommended is to take the dog to the vet to ascertain the cause of the burn.
 They will probably prescribe an antibiotic ointment to soothe it and prevent further irritation or infection.
 If the dog is particularly interested in agitating the rash, you can also advise the owner to use an Elizabethan Collar.

 Small cuts made by scissors or clippers can occur for a variety of reasons, but the most common are; when a dog is very jumpy or wiggly, when a dog’s skin is thin or when a dog has tight matting or is pelted, or if there are hidden warts, scabs or moles.

 Matted hair, which is another common reason for cuts and scrapes is often built under armpits or between toe webbing.
 Even groomers find it hard to determine where the hair ends and the skin starts.
 So, asking pet owners to brush their pet regularly and book their grooming appointments every 6-8 weeks will help prevent a majority of these issues.

 It is always advisable to check with the owner if the dog has any warts, scabs or moles, so that cutting them is avoided.